s-leroux/mmoize/README.md

 a key.

 * `option.size` is the maximum cache size
+* `options.valid({key, value})` a user-defined function invoked after a value has been retrieved from the cache.
+If this function returns `true` the cached value is assumed to be still valid.
+Otherwise, a new value will be obtained by calling `fn(key)`.

 Each invocation of the returned function will produce a _promise_ that will be fulfilled either by the value in cache _or_ by the value returned by `fn(key)`.